-Hurricane Dorian menaces Georgia, Carolinas; Florida may escape direct hit
+Dorian to hit Bahamas as 'devastating' hurricane, then menace Georgia and Carolinas

 JACKSONVILLE, Fla.
 (Reuters) - Hurricane Dorian punched northwest on Saturday to threaten Georgia and the Carolinas, possibly sparing Florida a direct hit, as the Bahamas braced for catastrophic waves and wind from the muscular category 4 storm.

-Coastal towns in central and southeast Florida told residents to remain vigilant despite forecasts they might dodge a Dorian landfall.
+Florida towns told residents to remain vigilant despite forecasts they might dodge a Dorian landfall, as a tropical storm watch was issued for the state’s south Atlantic coast.

 Communities in northeast Florida, Georgia and South Carolina raised alert levels, with residents filling sandbags as authorities tested infrastructure and hurricane drills.
 South Carolina on Saturday joined Georgia, North Carolina and Florida in declaring a state of emergency.